Professional Development Programs for Adults

 Note: Introduction to Neuroscience for Educators is a prerequisite for all other 2 hour workshops for educators

-brain talks in the Classroom
+Brain Talks in the Classroom

 Brain Talks in the Classroom are facilitated by the Pathways team across a whole school over a number of consecutive days.
 These talks give students and educators the opportunity to experience key concepts and strategies explored in An Introduction to Neuroscience for Educators.
 The information, strategies and resources introduced during this session can be embedded immediately as part of classroom routines.
 Brain Talks also model the lesson structure and way of working central to the Meet Your Brain! program.